Sinclair19/cs61alearning/note.md

 Evaluate the body of the procedure in the environment that starts with this new frame

 ### 3.5.3 Data as Programs

+## 4.3 Declarative Programming
+Database Management Systems

+A table is a collection of records, which are rows that have a value for each column

+Declarative Programming

+In declarative languages such as SQL & Prolog:
+- A "program" is description of the desired result
+- The interpreter figures out how to generate the result

+In imperative languages such as Python & Scheme:
+- A "program" is a description of computational processes
+- The interpreter carries out execution/evaluation rules

+SQL overvies

+The SQL language is an ANSI and ISO standard, but DBMS's implement custom variants
+- A select statement a new table, either from scratch or by projecting a table
+- A create table statment gives a global name to a table
+- Lots of other statements exist: analyze, delete, explain, insert, replace, update, etc
+- Most of the important action is in the select statement
+- The code for executing select statements fits on a single sheed of paper(next lecture)

+### 4.3.1 Tables
+The SQL language is standardized, but most database systems implement some custom variant of the language that is endowed with proprietary features

+### 4.3.2 Select Statements

+- Selecting Value Literals

+  A `select` statement always includes a comma-separated list of column descriptions

+  A column description is an expresson, optionally followed by `as` and a column name

+`select [expression] as [name], [expression] as [name];`

+Selecting literals creates a one-row table

+The union of two select statments is a table containing the rows of both of their results

+SQL is often used as an interactive language

+The result of a `select` statement is displayed to the user, but not stored

+A `create table` statement gives the result a name

+`create table [name] as [select stament];`

+- Select Statements Project Existing Tables

+  A `select` statement can specify an input table using a `from` clause
+  A subset of the rows of the input table can be selected using a where clause
+  An ordering over thhe remaining rows can be declared using an `order by` clause
+  Column descriptions determine how each input row is projected to a result row

+- Arithmetic in Select Expressions
+  In a select expression, column names evaluate to row values
+  Arithmetic expressions can combine row values and constants